Any adult with parental responsibilities and rights or a guardian can apply for Child Disability Payment on behalf of the child if the child:

-Until you're told that the transfer process is complete, you should continue to follow instructions given by the DWP to maintain your DLA for children award.
+Until you're told that the transfer is complete, you should continue to follow instructions DWP gives you to maintain your DLA for children award.

 If the child is terminally ill

-Anyone can submit a third party application for the child as long as they:
+Anyone can apply for the child as long as they: